mitrefireline/simfire/docs/source/config.md

 #### height
 (`int`)<br>
 The height of the screen in meters.
+This is not randomized if choosing a seed.

 #### width
 (`int`)<br>
 The width of the screen in meters.
+This is not randomized if choosing a seed.

 #### resolution
 (`int`)<br>
 The resolution of each pixel in meters.
 Data is measured in pixels corresponding to the resolution i.e: resolution = 10m = 1 pixel.
+This is not randomized if choosing a seed.

+#### year
+(`int`)<br>
+The year of the fuel data.
+Current options are `2019`, `2020`, and `2022`.
+This is not randomized if choosing a seed.

 ---